 Why is audio big business?

 Audio has been growing over the years.
-According to business2community.com, an estimated 193 million people (or 68% of the population) over the age of 12 in the US listen to online audio content on a monthly basis.
+An estimated 193 million people (or 68% of the population) over the age of 12 in the US listen to online audio content on a monthly basis.
 This is 1 million more than in 2020.

 We’re experiencing the rise of podcasts, acceptance of audio books and the demand for entertainment or information while commuting or multitasking.
 The development of audio-based technology in and around the home such as Apple’s HomePod and Amazon’s Echo has fuelled additional growth.
 Whether you’re looking for a motivational speech, a self-help podcast or a skill-building book, audio is becoming an increasingly popular medium of choice.